0jscsshtml/brickscodes/README.md

 * Click Upload Plugin at the top of the page.
 * Click Choose File, locate the plugin .zip file, then click Install Now.
 * After the installation is complete, click Activate Plugin.
+* Any new update release, you will get the same automatic update notice from your plugin dashboard.

 ## Builder Tweaks
 ###### Compact Left Panel